bogomirov/keyboard-shortcuts/README.md

 "Keyboard Shortcuts on your Desktop" is an independent project and is not affiliated with, nor has it been authorized, sponsored, or otherwise approved by Microsoft Corporation.

 Adobe, After Effects, Illustrator and Photoshop are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.

+Eclipse is a trademark of Eclipse Foundation, Inc.

+Git is a trademark of Software Freedom Conservancy, Inc.

 Microsoft, Aero, OneNote and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.